garden-io/garden/docs/module-types/openfaas.md

 ---
-title: conftest
+title: openfaas
 ---

-# `conftest` Module Type
+# `openfaas` Module Type

-Creates a test that runs `conftest` on the specified files, with the specified (or default) policy and namespace.

-> Note: In many cases, you'll let conftest providers (e.g. [`conftest-container`](../providers/conftest-container.md) and [`conftest-kubernetes`](../providers/conftest-kubernetes.md) create this module type automatically, but you may in some cases want or need to manually specify files to test.

-See the [conftest docs](https://github.com/instramenta/conftest) for details on how to configure policies.
+Deploy a [OpenFaaS](https://www.openfaas.com/) function using Garden.
+Requires the `openfaas` provider to be configured.

 ## Reference

 Below is the schema reference.
-For an introduction to configuring Garden modules, please look at our [Configuration guide](../../guides/configuration-files.md).
+For an introduction to configuring Garden modules, please look at our [Configuration guide](../guides/configuration-files.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

-`conftest` modules also export values that are available in template strings.
+`openfaas` modules also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.

 ### Complete YAML Schema